codingteam/horta-hell/README.md

 Copy `horta.properties.example` file to `horta.properties` and tune it.
 All options should be self-explanatory.

 Horta designed to use the embedded H2 database.
 You may tune the `storage` parameter group in the configuration file.
+Note that `AUTO_SERVER` parameter should be set to `TRUE` for coordinated database access of multiple applications.

 By default horta will use the configuration file `horta.properties` from the current directory but it will read the path to the configuration file from the program arguments.